dsl4n/gpspeedhud/README.md

 # GPSpeedHUD
-A web based speedometer that used GPS data to calculate your speed and displays it either normally or inverted (reflected on windshield)
+A web based speedometer that uses GPS data to calculate your speed and displays it either normally or inverted (reflected on windshield)